 We work to equip communities through various initiatives, some examples of which are:

 At GE, innovation is at the heart of everything we do.
-We are determined to elevate the communities in which we operate by lending scale and resources to transformative ideas that have the potential to solve local challenges.
-We support entrepreneurs in developing new technologies and approaches to tackle local problems, and fund research into new solutions, with a particular focus on energy.
+We are determined to elevate the communities in which we operate by lending scale and resources to transformative ideas that have the potential to address local challenges.
+We support entrepreneurs in developing new technologies and new approaches to tackling local problems, and fund research into new solutions, with a particular focus on energy.